-Present at the Bhumi Pujan and Foundation stone laying ceremony performed by Mrs. Lalitaben Thakkar, wife of patron and founder President, the late Mr. Shantilal Rughnath Thakkar - were Bhagwatacharya Shree Krishna Shankar Shastri, a renowned Gita scholar who blessed and participated in the foundation laying ceremony, Mahant Shree Dwarkesh Bava, Shree Ram Ram, Shree Bhagwat Bhai, Pujya Maha Mangleshwar Swami Arjun Puri and other distinguished visitors from india.
+The Bhumi Pujan and Foundation stone laying ceremony was performed by Smt.
+Lalitaben Thakkar, wife of President, the late Shri Shantilal R. Thakkar.
+Present were Bhagwatacharya Shree Krishna Shankar Shastri, a renowned Gita scholar who blessed and participated in the foundation laying ceremony, Mahant Shree Dwarkesh Bava, Shree Ram Bapa, Shree Bhagwat Bhai, Pujya Maha Mangleshwar Swami Arjun Puri and other distinguished visitors from India.
 The occasion was also graced by Leicester East MP Keith Vaz, the Rev Michael Ipgrave representing the Bishop of Leicester and the leaders of various local religious groups.

-Charitable Trust status was obtained and the temple donates annually between £15,000 to £20,000 towards various UK and overseas charities.
+Charitable Trust status was obtained and the temple donates annually towards various UK and overseas charities.

-After the sad demise of Mr. S. R. Thakkar in 1991, Mr. Thakershibhai Morjaria was elected president and continues to serve diligently with the assistance of the committee.
+After the sad demise of Shri Shantilal.
+R. Thakkar in 1991, Mr. Thakershibhai Morjaria was elected president and continued to serve diligently with the assistance of the committee.

-Under the chairmanship of Mr. Pramod Shantilal R. Thakkar, son of the late Mr. Shantilal R. Thakkar, and Mr. Bhadrasil Trivedi, a building committee managed the creation of a purpose built temple with classical appeal.
-City Challange had granted £80,000 towards building the community hall on the ground floor which is for both the elderly and young devotees.
+Under the chairmanship of Shri Pramodbhai Thakkar, son of the late Shri Shantilal R. Thakkar, and Mr. Bhadrasil Trivedi, a building committee managed the creation of a purpose-built temple at the cost of approximately £1m.
+Funded through loan funding and donations from devotees, City Challenge had granted £80,000 towards building the community hall on the ground floor which is for both the elderly and young devotees.